jasnmar/scrimba-ecc-nftSite/README.md

-# Buildin and NFT Site
+# Building and NFT Site
 ## Module 3, Essential CSS Concepts
 from the Scrimba.com Frontend Career Path